For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 At some point, you're going to become everyone's least favourite neighbour when you attempt to cook something in the early hours of the morning and accidentally set the fire alarm off.

-So, if you're the kind of person that gets the munchies after a night out, save yourself from hours of abuse by stocking up on some food in advance – preferably something that doesn't require an oven.
+So, if you're the kind of person who gets the munchies after a night out, save yourself from hours of abuse by stocking up on some food in advance – preferably something that doesn't require an oven.

-3. Not signing up to the doctor's surgery
+3. Not registering at the doctor's surgery

 The first time you're ill away from home will always be a tough experience (freshers' flu, anyone?), with a notable lack of people to bring you hot water bottles and hold the sick bucket.